 Please read the following guidelines that control sheds and accessory structures on residential and commercial properties in Temple Terrace.
 These rules are necessary to keep our city safe and attractive for all residents.
-If you have any questions, contact the Code Compliance Department at the number and email address at the bottom of this page.
+If you have any questions, email the Code Compliance Department or call (813) 506-6680.

 City ordinances limit storage sheds and other accessory structures to rear yards set back at least five feet from any property line and three (3) feet from the principal structure and kept in good repair.
 Temporary use of cargo containers, PODS and similar storage structures cannot exceed thirty (30) days.

 Remove cargo containers, relocate storage sheds to meet code standards and maintain all accessory structures in good repair.

 Accessory Building – a building that is customarily incidental and subordinate to a principal use of the property and is located upon said property.

 Pool and accessory structure setbacks shall be in full compliance with the yard and buffering requirements of the applicable zoning district, except as follows:

 (a) Except as otherwise may be provided in this Section, swimming pools, patios, decks, and other outdoor living areas, including screened enclosures, not having a roof impervious to weather, must be located only within a rear yard; provided that no such allowed uses shall be located nearer than five (5) feet to any property line.
 An additional setback from the lot line of one (1) foot shall be required for each one (1) foot of enclosure height not having a roof impervious to the weather that exceeds eleven (11) feet.
 The maximum slope thus established may be extended and enclosures may rise accordingly, but no part of any enclosure shall rise in height above the prescribed slope and no enclosure shall exceed the maximum height of any accessory structure which is twenty-four (24) feet.
 Consequently, the following heights are the maximum allowed at the corresponding setbacks:

 Setback / Maximum Height